-The Line transect method required that 180° in front of the vessel is continuously observed during all daylight hours.
+The Line transect method required that $180^{\circ}$ in front of the vessel is continuously observed during all daylight hours.
 This required that at least two trained observers are watching at all time, and to allow resting and meal time, it is required at least two teams rotating each two hours.
-So, for long lasting mission, 4 trained observer is a minimum, the best option is at least 3+3 allowing a better coverage and a person also dedicated to record the sightings and all associated information.
+So, for long lasting mission, a team of 4 trained observers is a minimum, the best option is at least 3+3 allowing a better coverage and a person also dedicated to record the sightings and all associated information.